 Filling out the application form to propose a new organization feels very long and tedious

-I broke down the design of the system into four main actions and detailed out the user flow for each of the key steps.
+I broke down the design of the system into four main actions and detailed out the user flow for each of the critical steps.

 For the application, I chose a color scheme that reflected the visual identity of Carnegie Mellon University for easy recognizability.

-I used my low-fidelity and high-fidelity prototypes to get user feedback to further develop and refine my design.
-I conducted user testing on three people by asking them to use the application to explore, search and create new organizations.
+I used my low-fidelity and high-fidelity prototypes to get user feedback to refine my design further.
+I received feedback from three people who used the application to explore, search and create new organizations.

-Proposing a new organization: The users found it more reassuring to have a save button rather than an exit button on the application, in case they wanted to resume filling it later.
+Proposing a new organization: It was more reassuring to have a save button rather than an exit button on the application, in case the users wanted to resume filling it later.
 The process didn’t feel tedious as there was a progressive disclosure of information.
 The users had an idea of how far along they were in filling out the form, which they found to be helpful.

 Browsing for new organizations: Users preferred to see events hosted by an organization right after the organization’s bio.
-I incorporated this feedback and moved the events offered by the organization to the top.
+I incorporated this by moving the events hosted by the organization to the top.

 Contacting organization members: The users wanted this to be direct and informal to get to know more about the organization.

-A friendly feel: The users found the current system to be very impersonal and formal.
-One of the ways I tried to make the experience more humanistic and personalized was to address the students by their name, which the users found engaging.
+A friendly feel: The users found the current online system CMU uses, to be impersonal and formal.
+One of the ways through which I addressed this was by making the experience humanistic and personalized was to address the students by their name, which the users found engaging.